-Filled with real and replica uniforms, equipment and artefacts, this Memorial Box will help you unravel the unique wartime experiences of Aboriginal and Torres Strait Islander people, and commemorate their significant contribution to Australia’s defence.
+Filled with real and replica uniforms, equipment and artefacts, this Memorial Box explores the unique wartime experiences of Aboriginal and Torres Strait Islander people, and their significant contribution to Australia’s defence.

-Please read over the Memorial Box risk assessment before use.
+- Read over the Memorial Box risk assessment.

-Please ensure that you check the contents of the box against the enclosed inventory before and after use.
-If any objects are damaged or missing, please notify your state agent.
+- Check the contents of the Box against the enclosed inventory (and again after use).
+Report any damaged or missing items to your state agent.

 - Wear the enclosed gloves when handling the objects and wash the gloves before the box is returned.